Roboy/roboy_dialog/docs/ScopeContext/5_personality_and_states.rst

 **QuestionAnsweringState**: Roboy answers questions about itself or some general questions.
 Answers are provided by the parser (from sources like DBpedia) or the Memory.

-**WildTalkFallbackState**: This fallback state will query the deep learning generative model over ROS to create a reply for any situation.
+**WildTalkState**: This fallback state will query the deep learning generative model over ROS to create a reply for any situation.

 **FarewellState**: Roboy ends the conversation after a few statements.